aws-samples/avp-petstore-sample/README.md

     principal == resource.owner
 };
 ```
-Store Owner no store check
+Store Owner no store check, this is a RBAC policy that allow store owners to get inventory and list of orders.
 ```
 permit (
     principal in MyApplication::Role::"Store-Owner-Role",